Miliary Tuberculosis (TB)

 Infection of the bone marrow may cause severe anemia and other blood abnormalities, suggesting leukemia.

-If bacteria are intermittently released into the bloodstream from a hidden lesion, people may have a fever that comes and goes and may gradually lose weight, wasting away.
+If bacteria are intermittently released into the bloodstream from an unrecognized infection, people may have a fever that comes and goes and may gradually lose weight, wasting away.

 Diagnosis of miliary tuberculosis is similar to the diagnosis of pulmonary tuberculosis.